Did you know Microneedling dates back Centuries?

 Microneedling was used commercially as early as the 1900s in Germany to treat acne and skin scars.

 The origins of this very low tech beauty tool fascinates me.
 We strive for high tech for advancement, yet it appears all we need to be doing is keeping it simple.
-Let's work with our bodies.

 Helping the face and body restore itself is a more holistic rounded approach.
 This I practise myself.
-I know that if you give yourself a few minutes every few days you will experience how your own body triggers itself into restoration and luminosity.